GLOBAL MARKETS-Bonds stung, dollar cheered by sudden hawkish turn at Fed

 The dollar smashed up out of recent tight ranges, rising 0.9% overnight against a basket of currencies to 91.387 =USD for its biggest gain since March last year.

-Oil prices were insulated by the prospect of stronger world demand and still tight supply, with Brent reaching its highest since April 2019 before running into profit taking.
+Oil prices were insulated by the prospect of stronger world demand and still tight supply, with Brent reaching its highest since April 2019 before running into profit taking and headwinds from the sharply higher dollar.
 O/R

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4